High note: Mets closer Díaz trumpets saves in sound of Citi - WHIZ News

 “His emotions don’t get away from him,” Showalter said.
 “Obviously, he’s got a good arm.
 But I think the resiliency, too. … Some of the challenges, he’ll tell you, were kind of self-inflicted.
 A lot of people don’t rebound from that here — or anywhere.”

-AP Baseball Writer Ronald Blum and AP freelance writer Jerry Beach contributed.
+AP Baseball Writer Ronald Blum and AP freelance writer Jerry Beach contributed to this report.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports